stidd/curriculum17-18/advanced/units/unit0/README.md

 # Unit 0: Launch Review

 ## Overview
-In this unit coders will go over routines and procedures as well as have time for get to know yous and team building.
-This is followed by review of HTML, CSS, Javascript from foundations.
+In this unit coders will work on team building and go over daily routines and procedures.
+Coders will complete a scavenger hunt to review HTML, CSS, Javascript from foundations.
+In the final lesson coders will learn how to use developer tools to debug HTML and CSS code.

 ## Important Links
 |  Starter Code | Solution Code  | Extra Resources |